mat7-bit/a-simple-trip-planner-service/README.md

 ## Enviroment variables

-Here's a formatted Markdown table for your environment variables:

 | Name | Description | Values | Default Value | Mandatory |
 |------|-------------|---------|---------------|-----------|
 | LOG_LEVEL | The logger log level | A valid log level string | `warn` | No |